Forprix/Checker/README.md

 ```

 # To do:
-- add support for reporting returned value
+- * add support for reporting returned value
-- recode WIN_CHECK usage in some way that it will remind of GetLastError
+- * recode WIN_CHECK usage in such way that it will remind of GetLastError
-- minimize performance impact on Release even more if possible
+- * minimize performance impact on Release even more if possible
+- suspend all child processes if they exist